A Logical Characterization of Constant-Depth Circuits over the Reals: Preliminaries

 In the following, we would like to extend \FO{} by additional functions and relations that are not given in the input structure.
 To that end, we make a small addition to Definition~\ref{def_R_structure} where we defined \R-structures.
-Whenever we talk about \R-structures over a signature $(L_s, L_f)$, we now also consider structures over $(L_s, L_f, L_a)$.
+Whenever we talk about \R-structures over a signature $(L_s, L_f)$, we now also consider structures over signatures of the form $(L_s, L_f, L_a)$.
 The additional vocabulary $L_a$ does not have any effect on the \R-structure, but it contains function and relation symbols, which can be used in a logical formula with this signature.
-This means that any \R-structure of signature $(L_s, L_f)$ is also a \R-structure of signature $(L_s, L_f, L_a)$ for any alphabet $L_a$.
+This means that any \R-structure of signature $(L_s, L_f)$ is also an \R-structure of signature $(L_s, L_f, L_a)$ for any vocabulary $L_a$.